Group-9-VUW/Mission-Control/project_requirement/project-requirement.md

 ### 6.1 Assumptions and dependencies

-Communication with rocket will be over serial
+*   Communication with rocket will be over serial.
-Public weather data from NOAA exists and is accurate The java VM continues to be supported
+*   Public weather data from NOAA exists and is accurate.

-One page on assumptions and dependencies (9.5.7).
+*   The Java VM continues to be supported.

 ### 6.2 Acronyms and abbreviations